 I’m not sure there is a dessert more deliciously satisfying than a lemon posset.
-With just 4 ingredients and about 15 minutes of cooking on the stove-top, there are also few desserts that can rival its simplicity of ingredients or process.
-It is, in my opinion … the most simply perfect dessert.
+With just 3 ingredients and about 15 minutes of cooking on the stove-top, there are also few desserts that can rival its simplicity of ingredients or process.
+It is, in my opinion … simply perfect.

 If you’ve never experienced a lemon posset, once you do, you will find yourself making it just because you dreaming about opening up the fridge and finding one inside.
 And you’ll find yourself making it when you need a dessert that will be the perfect ending for a special dinner.
 And you’ll find yourself making it when you just need a dessert that is easy and can be made well ahead.
 And you’ll find yourself making it whatever the season.
 It’s the little black dress of desserts :)